Li-Ning: Sponsorship

 Li-Ning was an official marketing partner of the National Basketball Association and has/had sponsorship deals with ten players: Baron Davis (retired), Shaquille O'Neal (retired), Damon Jones (retired), José Calderón (retired), Cleanthony Early of the Rio Grande Valley Vipers, Glenn Robinson III of the Golden State Warriors, Evan Turner of the Atlanta Hawks, Dwyane Wade of the Miami Heat (lifetime contract), and CJ McCollum of the New Orleans Pelicans.

 In 2006, O'Neal signed a four-year deal with Li-Ning, reportedly worth US$1.25 million, the largest deal made by the company, and the highest profile signing of an American sports star by a Chinese company.
 O'Neal cited former teammate Damon Jones and the Spanish national basketball team's deal with Li-Ning as influences on his decision to sign with Li-Ning.

 Previously, Li-Ning also operated as shirt sponsor for the Vietnam national football team from 2006 to 2008, which saw Vietnam's prominent rise to successes in 2007 AFC Asian Cup and 2008 AFF Championship.

 In 2010, Li-Ning became the official shirt sponsor for Tajikistan's tennis team, as well as for FC Istiklol.

 In 2012, Dwyane Wade left the Jordan Brand for Li-Ning.
 The deal was worth $10 million.

 In 2019, Li-Ning announced that it would not do business with the Houston Rockets after the NBA team's then-general manager Daryl Morey tweeted in support of the 2019–20 Hong Kong protests.
 Also, Li-Ning along with Sunlight Sports Pvt.
 Ltd. (representative and distributor of Li-Ning in India) signed sponsorship deals with Indian badminton players P V Sindhu and Kidambi Srikanth.

+On 1 June 2026, Stephen Curry announced that he had signed a 10-year endorsement contract with Li-Ning that was reportedly worth $400 million.
+This followed his decision to leave his previous sponsor, Under Armour, in November 2025.